JoelGanesh/IQ-Fit-Puzzle-Generator/README.md

 | 9  | Pink        |

 # Disclosure
 This program is not in any way directly related to the company behind the game 'IQ Fit', Smart Games.
+Also refer to the linked license.